Qiskit/qiskit-ibm-runtime/docs/migrate/backend_run_migration_guide.rst

     backend.cancel_session()

 Sessions are implemented differently in ``IBMBackend`` than when using primitives.
 Therefore, we cannot run a primitive and use backend.run() within a single session.
-If you specify both, one will be run outside of the session. in subsequent releases.
+If you specify both, one will be run outside of the session.

 **Example 3: Primitive session containing backend.run:**